The Trees by Adrienne Rich Summary and Complete Analysis

 1. “like newly discharged patients”

-• The line uses a simile to compare the branches to patients just released, indicating a sense of newfound freedom.
+• The line uses a simile to compare the branches to newly released patients, indicating a sense of newfound freedom.

 1. “half-dazed, moving”